Workshop

 Go-kart build

-Once upon a time, in a land long before my eldest daughter (five years old at the time) knew about computer games, she wanted a go-kart.
+Once upon a time, in a land long before my eldest daughter (five years old at the time) knowing about computer games, she wanted a go-kart.
 I could have bought something ready-made, but where’s the fun in that?
 These plans originally came from Bosch Tools.

 Christmas projects